Bottoms Up: How To Cook With Alcohol

 Does alcohol burn off?

 Many amateur chefs believe alcohol burns off entirely during the cooking process.
-However, that’s not entirely true, Fine Cooking explained.
+However, that’s not entirely true, Food Network explained.
 Rather, depending upon the method used and the recipe itself, some alcohol will always remain:

 - Flamed: These dishes retain 75 percent of the alcohol.